+o T Но ours Per Wee ek

-Prefix No. Course Title Но urs Per We ek
+Prefix No. Course Title CL.

-CL.
 LB.
 CLINIC CR.

-SOC 220 Social Problems 3 0 0 3
+SOC 220 Prerequisites: Corequisites: Social Problems DRE 098 None 3 0 0 3

-Prerequisites: DRE 098

-Corequisites: None

 This course provides an in-depth study of current social problems.
 Emphasis is placed on causes, consequences, and possible solutions to problems associated with families, schools, workplaces, communities, and the environment.
 Upon completion, students should be able to recognize, define, analyze, and propose solutions to these problems.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.